Roswall and Lillian: Synopsis

 Roswall frees some of his father's prisoners whom he feels have been imprisoned unjustly.
 For his crime, he is exiled, albeit with a small fortune and a royal steward to accompany him.

 However, after leaving the kingdom, the treacherous steward threatens to murder Roswall if he does not hand over all his possessions and swear to become his servant.
 The steward, taking Roswall's identity and possessions, abandons the prince to find a finer servant.

 After wandering alone and penniless, Roswall finds a city in another kingdom.
 A woman takes Roswall in and sends him to school with her son.
 The prince does so well he impresses the school master, who brings him to the king to take into service.
 The king's daughter Lillian and Roswall fall in love.

 However, the future of their love seems ill-fated.
 A tournament is set to be held to honor Lillian's approaching marriage to a prince from a nearby kingdom.
-The prince is revealed to, in fact, be the treacherous steward.
+The prince is revealed to be the treacherous steward.

 Roswall goes hunting and encounters a white knight from his former kingdom.
 The knight gives him a horse and armor to use to enter the tournament.
 Roswall wins but flees before being recognized.
 The next day, he encounters a gray knight who aids him in the same way, and the third day, a green knight does the same.

 The night before the wedding, the knights come to the city and salute the king, queen, and Princess Lillian, but not the steward.
 When asked why they have broken the custom of saluting the princess's husband-to-be and the son of their king, they say they do not see their king's son.
 After searching the crowd, however, they identify Roswall as the prince of their kingdom.
 The king asks him to explain, and the true prince tells his story.

 The steward is executed, and Roswall and Lillian marry.
 Roswall rewards the old woman who had given him shelter, and the royal couple rule wisely and justly.